flectra-hq/flectra/doc/python3.rst

   subtype of ``int`` (nor the reverse), and ``isinstance(value, (int, long))`` is thus generally necessary to catch all integrals.

-  For that case, Odoo 11 now provides a compatibility module with an :py:data:`~odoo.tools.pycompat.integer_types` definition which can be used for type-testing.
+  For that case, Flectra 11 now provides a compatibility module with an :py:data:`~flectra.tools.pycompat.integer_types` definition which can be used for type-testing.

   It is a tuple of types so when used with ``isinstance`` it can be provided